Explore Our Garden Wildlife Blog

 Grey squirrels are opportunistic feeders and their varied diet often brings them into conflict with gardeners.
 They will eat all sorts of plant material, including buds, catkins, flowers and stems.
 They also strip bark from trees and bury seeds and nuts digging numerous holes in borders and beds.
 Both red and grey squirrels also enjoy much of the food we put out for wild birds and they can be quite destructive, chewing though plastic and metal feeders to get to the seeds and nuts inside.

-Feeding Squirrels – Top Tips
+Feeding Squirrels in the UK – Top Tips

 - Feeding squirrels in their own part of the garden with a good quality squirrel food can deter them from approaching the bird feeders.